 Health Cluster Economic Impact Work Group

-• The Mid-Shore Regional Council is establishing a Health Cluster Economic Impact Work Group to increase communication among the health industry and public and private sectors to aid the industry's stability and growth within the region.
+• The Mid-Shore Regional Council (MSRC) is monitoring the State of Maryland’s Mid Shore Health Improvement Coalition (created by Senate Bill 498 during the 2023 General Assembly Session) particularly the final stated purpose to “Enhance rural economic development in the mid-shore region”.
+If necessary the MSRC may establish a Health Cluster Economic Impact Work Group to increase communication among the health industry and public and private sectors to aid the industry's stability and growth within the region.

 Close